Lilyxyc/CS110-Project3/Paul_Maynard_Report.md

 * The location is already marked -- *i.e.* visited by a previous `_findBlob` function.
 This is important both so the function eventually exits, and to prevent double-counting of pixels and blobs
 * The luminance of the pixel is below the threshold value `tau`.
 This means that the pixel is not in a blob.

-If none of these exit conditions are met, the function marks the pixel as visited, adds the pixel to the `Blob` object it is working with, and recursively calls itself on each of the adjacent pixels with the same `Blob`, meaning that the adjacent pixels are be part of the same blob.
+If none of these exit conditions are met, the function marks the pixel as visited, adds the pixel to the `Blob` object it is working with, and recursively calls itself on each of the adjacent pixels with the same `Blob`, meaning that the adjacent pixels will be added to the same blob.

 ```python
 self._findBlob(pic, tau, i + 1, j, marked, blob)  # South